Technician49/scribbles/Protocol scribbles v0.9.md

 Then the X is the Modulo 9 of the number.
 In the case of 123 it would be 6

 ## [SetDepositOff:ATM123:X]
 Why use this one?
-Must standard software option for this particular ATM model.
+Must standard software option for a particular ATM model that has the money slot to actually deposit.